Shuttle/Shuttle.Access.Vue/README.md

-# Shuttle.Access
+# Shuttle.Access.Vue

-An abstration layer for identity and access control.
+A [Vue](https://vuejs.org/) front-end implementation for interacting with the Shuttle.Access platform.